kubedb/cli/docs/guides/redis/clustering/overview.md

 There is another notable scenario where Redis Cluster will lose writes, that happens during a network partition where a client is isolated with a minority of instances including at least a master.

-Take as an example our 6 nodes cluster composed of A, B, C, A1, B1, C1, with 3 masters and 3 slaves.
+Take as an example our 6 nodes cluster composed of A, B, C, A1, B1, C1, with 3 masters and 3 replicas.
 There is also a client, that we will call Z1.

 After a partition occurs, it is possible that on one side of the partition we have A, C, A1, B1, C1, and on the other side, we have B and Z1.